cwcyau/group-information/README.md

 Group members are expected to manage their own working hours.
 However, there is a reasonable expectation that you would be available for meetings between 09:00 and 17:00 from Mondays to Fridays with 24 hours prior notice.
 As long as group members make individual progress with their work, you will be given flexibility to manage your own time.

+Managed working hours will only be used where suitable and sufficient progress is made with your work.

 ## Leave of absence

 **Postdocs** should formally apply for their annual leave in TeamSeer.